magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 Before starting your [onboarding tasks]({{ site.baseurl }}{% link sales-channels/amazon/amazon-onboarding-home.md %}) with [Store Integration]({{ site.baseurl }}{% link sales-channels/amazon/store-integration.md %}), you must ensure that your Amazon Seller Central account and your Magento account are ready for the integration.
 To achieve a successful integration and setup, we have outlined some required pre-setup tasks.

-Every time you set up a new Amazon store, a list of set up tasks display.
-We recommend reviewing and completing these tasks the first time you set up a store.
+Every time you set up a new Amazon store, a list of setup tasks is displayed.
+We recommend that you review and complete these tasks each time you set up a new store.

-1. In the Admin sidebar, click **Marketing**.
-Then in the Channels section, click **Amazon**.
+1. In the Admin sidebar, go to **Marketing** > _Channels_ > **Amazon**.

 1. On the Amazon Sales Channel Home page, click <span class="btn">Setup Amazon Store</span>.

-1. Review and verify you have completed these tasks and configurations.
+1. Complete and verify each task and configuration setting.

-1. When you complete the pre-setup tasks and recommendations, you are ready to set up your Amazon Sales Channel store through [onboarding]({{ site.baseurl }}{% link sales-channels/amazon/amazon-onboarding-home.md %}).
+1. When you complete the pre-setup tasks and recommendations, you are ready to set up your Amazon Sales Channel store.
 Click [**Begin Setup**]({{ site.baseurl }}{% link sales-channels/amazon/store-integration.md %}) on the Pre-Setup Tasks screen.

 ## 1. Enable background tasks in Magento.

-All products and data synced between Magento and Amazon is managed by the cron.
-When you complete tasks like add or update listings and receive orders, a cron job sends and receives data between your Magento backend and your Amazon Seller Central account.
+All products and data synced between Magento and Amazon is managed by cron.
+When you complete tasks such as add or update listings and receive orders, a cron job sends and receives data between your Magento backend and your Amazon Seller Central account.

 - [Enable Magento cron]({{ site.baseurl }}{% link system/cron.md %}).